CertainTeed Corporation

-CertainTeed is a manufacturing company in Valley Forge, Pennsylvania.
-CertainTeed used asbestos in numerous products.
-Following a long string of asbestos-related lawsuits, CertainTeed continues to operate today but has also paid many victims of past asbestos exposure.
+CertainTeed is a manufacturing company and subsidiary of Saint Gobain.
+CertainTeed used asbestos in several construction products for decades.
+Following a long string of asbestos-related lawsuits, CertainTeed continues to operate today but also faces lawsuits over asbestos exposure and illness.

 If you or a loved one were diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you might be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.